 Blog Post Checklist – Before You Hit The Publish Button

 1. Write An Effective Post Title

-One of the most important lessons I learned from taking Elite Blog Academy was how important an effective post title is to getting readers to click on a title.
+One of the most important lessons I learned from taking Elite Blog Academy was how important a compelling post title is to get readers to click on a title.
 When writing a compelling title, it should include keywords or phrases and be persuasive enough to get someone to click through to your post.

 2. Divide Up Text Into Smaller Sections